engeir/volcano-data-deconvolution/DOC.md

 most AOGCM simulations of constant $4\times\mathrm{CO_2}$ forcing, the climate sensitivity is found to vary_ [@gregory2016].

+However, these processes occur on much longer time scales than the volcanic eruptions we simulate.
+Possible non-linear effects such as sea ice growth and subsequent stop due to lack of sea to grow into, and changes in ocean currents, both to the poles but also across the Pacific, are not fast enough to play a role over the three years until the anomalies peak.

 So, this topic revolves around whether the climate sensitivity is a constant for any given forcing, and further whether the climate sensitivity is the same for all forcings.
 The latter is very likely no, and the former seems to be incorrect for at least some forcings.
 Thus, we should not automatically expect the temperature response to radiative forcing to be linear, or dismiss it as trivial.
+But it also matters how fast the changes are and for how long the changes are sustained, for which the single volcanic eruptions are likely too short-lived to yield non-linear effects.

 ## Response functions